-When you are ready, you will descend to Aguas Calientes, have a leisurely lunch on your own, and later on board the Expedition train at 4:22pm for the return trip to Cusco stopping at the Ollantaytambo Station, where you will catch our private van back to Cusco and your hotel, arriving around 8pm.
+When you are ready, you will descend to Aguas Calientes, have a leisurely lunch on your own, and later on board the Expedition train which departs at 14:55pm for the return trip to Cusco stopping at the Ollantaytambo Station, where you will catch our private van back to Cusco and your hotel, arriving around 7pm.

 - Meal: Breakfast

 WHAT IS INCLUDED FOR THE ANCASCOCHA TREK TO MACHU PICCHU?

 - Transfer from the airport to your hotel (It can be done on any date before the trek)

 - Pick up at your hotel in the morning of the trek departure